 Innovative PV options where roof area is limited

 - Umbrella style

 - Multiple battery storage options will be considered so we can demonstrate and compare performance:

-Converting apartments with individual NMIs to shared solar
+Converting dwellings with individual NMIs to shared solar

-Convert NMI meters to smart meters, and possibly move them behind a single retailer meter.
-Find software and hardware to manage sharing and billing.
+Convert NMI meters of some individual households to smart meters, and move them behind a single retailer meter, so that those with private PVs can share their excess generation with non-PV households, and be credited for it.
+Find software and hardware to manage sharing, credits, debits and billing.
 Options:

 - Powerledger blockchain Peer-to-Peer energy trading solution.
 Options include coverage for either:

 - Neighbourhood solution, allowing solar and storage sharing for all consumers connected to our nearest electricity sub-station or smart transformer.